 - Technical Assistance Provider Innovation Network (TAP-In)Insights for entities seeking to create or strengthen rapid ART.

 - Evidence-Informed Interventions to Improve Health Outcomes among People Living with HIV (E2i): Grantee Orientation WebinarEvidence-Informed Interventions (E2i)

 Overview of E2i and its goal to identify and provide support for the implementation of evidence-informed interventions to reduce HIV-related health disparities and improve health outcomes.

 Reports and Best Practices

 - Indian Health Service (IHS)Primary care guide for IHS clinicians outlining initial and follow-up care for patients with HIV.
 Note: See source HHS guidelines at https://clinicalinfo.hiv.gov/en/guidelines

 - SPNS Social Media Initiative

-Intervention monographs and implementation manuals from demonstration sites participating in the SPNS Use of Social Media to Improve Engagement, Retention, and Health Outcomes along the HIV Care Continuum.
+Resources (monographs, implementation manuals, mobile apps and text messaging) from ten demonstration sites that participated in Use of Social Media to Improve Engagement, Retention, and Health Outcomes along the HIV Care Continuum.